sydubaid/MetaCraft_Assignment/Degen Token (ERC-20)/README.md

 ## Deployment

-- For transaction you will need AVAX as gas fees are need, you can get AVAX from https://core.app/tools/testnet-faucet/?subnet=c&token=c .
+- For transaction you will need AVAX as gas fees are need.

 The Degen Gaming Token contract has been deployed on the Avalanche network.
 The contract address is `Your deployed contract address`.